-The Program for the Education and Enrichment of Relational Skills, or PEERS®, Social Skills Program at the Child Study Center offers group therapy services for teens and young adults who struggle with social communication such as casual conversation, reading nonverbal cues, and interacting with peer groups.
+The Program for the Education and Enrichment of Relational Skills, or PEERS®, Social Skills Program at the Child Study Center offers group therapy services for preschoolers, teens, and young adults who struggle with social communication such as casual conversation, reading nonverbal cues, and interacting with peer groups.

 During group therapy, participants learn proper conversation skills, including how to assess and use humor; how to start, enter and exit conversations; and how to communicate appropriately over email, text, or other electronic communication.
 We also discuss how to choose the right friends, organize successful get-togethers with your peers, and how to handle arguments and disagreements with friends.
 Bullying, teasing, rejection, gossip, and cyberbullying are also addressed.
 The young adult group also discusses dating etiquette and how to have safe, appropriate romantic relationships.